 The Health Administrative Services Program (HAS) provides an opportunity for health practitioners, students in the health disciplines, and others to prepare themselves for healthcare management, healthcare information, and health promotion roles in both traditional and nontraditional health care settings.
 In addition, many students use the program to prepare themselves for graduate studies in health administration and other related disciplines.
 The program is uniquely structured to help practicing health professionals build upon their two year professional degree or credential while at the same time accommodating the more traditional four-year student.
 The curriculum is organized so that students may tailor their studies in any one of five emphases: Health Services Administration, Health Information Management (HIM), Health Promotion, Long-Term Care Administration, and Health Information Technology.
 All study emphases lead to a Bachelor’s Degree except for Health Information Technology, which leads to an Associate of Applied Science degree, and Healthcare Coding and Classification, which leads to an Institutional Certificate.
 An Institutional Certificate is also offered in Health Information Management.
 The HAS program was developed to better prepare health practitioners and others to take advantage of the challenges and opportunities facing them as members of the nation’s health care team.

 - Health Services Administration: Designed to provide health care practitioners and others with the skills and competencies to function as supervisors and managers in health care settings.
 In the changing health care environment, new and challenging demands are placed on health care personnel to expand their conventional roles to include increased administrative responsibilities.
 The HSA curriculum provides a working foundation in management and interpersonal skills, while at the same time introducing the student to the health care delivery system and its many and varied issues and challenges.
 Graduates are not only better prepared to assume increased management responsibilities, but to do so with a better understanding of the complex system in which they work.
-The HAS emphasis is certified by the Association of University Programs in Health Administration.

 - Health Promotion: The major purpose of the health promotion program is to professionally prepare students for employment in programs that promote health and prevent disease.
 Coursework emphasizes the development of skills required of the entry-level health educator: assessing needs, planning effective programs, implementing programs, evaluating effectiveness of programs, coordinating services, acting as a resource person, and communicating needs and concerns.
 Successful program completion may lead to employment in the community (health agencies, public health departments, community action projects), health care system (hospitals, clinics, student health clinics, long-term care, rehabilitation) or in the work place (business, industry, consulting).